MicrosoftDocs/Viva/Viva/insights/Use/customer-focus.md

 ---

-title: Increase customer focus with Workplace Analytics
+title: Increase customer focus with Viva Insights
-description: Learn how to use Workplace Analytics data to analyze and increase customer focus
+description: Learn how to use Viva Insights data to analyze and increase customer focus
 author: madehmer
 ms.author: helayne
 ms.topic: article